DevExpress-Examples/asp-net-core-richedit-add-control-to-angular/README.md

 ## Requirements

 * To use the Rich Text Editor control in an Angular application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
-* Versions of the devexpress npm packages should match.
+* Versions of the DevExpress npm packages should match.

 ## Quick Start